54ac/lastfm-artist-flag/README.md

-## Last.fm - add add flags next to artist names
+## Last.fm - add flags next to artist names

 ### What is this?